hrzhao76/AthenaTriton/book/triton-lxplusGPU.md

 ```

-Now are are ready to run the client script!
+Now, we are ready to run the client script!

 ```bash
 cd {TritonDemo}/tutorials/Quick_Deploy/PyTorch/